unico-inc/AnyValuePluginDoc/README.md

 Various primitive types, string types, USTRUCT structures, UObjects, etc. are supported.

+It can be used when you want to handle types loosely, such as passing data to a common widget or parameters for a simple script.

 # Installing the plugin

 Install the plugin into the engine from the [Marketplace](https://www.unrealengine.com/marketplace/en-US/store).